-Italian succession law follows the Roman Law principle which gives some protection to close members of the family, partially limiting the right of the testator to dispose of assets.
+Italian succession law follows the Roman Law principle which gives some protection to close members of the family.
+This partially limits the right of the testator to dispose of assets.

-Testamentary Succession consists in the assignment of hereditary assets in compliance with the wishes of the testator as set out in an Italian Will.
-In the absence of a Will, instead, inheritance is devolved following the principles of Legal Succession.
+Testamentary Succession consists of the assignment of hereditary assets in compliance with the wishes of the testator as set out in an Italian Will.
+In the absence of a Will, inheritance is devolved following the principles of Legal Succession.

 The rights of heirs in Italian Succession Law

 Where there is no Will, succession law gives rights to a number of legitimate heirs who have rights to the assets of the deceased.
-Such heirs are the spouse of the deceased and the relatives whom the law identifies as starting from the closer ones until the 6th degree of connection.
+Such heirs are the spouse of the deceased and the relatives whom the law identifies as starting from closest kin to those with a 6th degree of connection.

-At the basis of succession law is unity of inheritance, which highlights the difference between property and non-property assets.
-The law of the last domicile or citizenship of the deceased party is applicable to non-property assets.
-The law of the country where the property is located, instead, applies to property assets.
+The basis of Italian succession law is unity of inheritance, which highlights the difference between moveable and non-moveable assets.
+The law of the last domicile or citizenship of the deceased is applicable to non-moveable assets such as real estate property.
+The law of the country where the property is located applies to these assets.